pepkit/pepspec/docs/looper/tutorial/metadata.md

 ## Why is this useful?

 In this simple example, we don't benefit much from using the derived columns.
 But in a real-world case, things can get much more complicated.
 Paths start to get really long and unwieldy.
 They might point to different places.
 File systems can change, necessitating adjusting lots of variables.
 For more information and a more detailed example, see: [How to eliminate paths from a sample table](../../spec/howto-eliminate-paths.md).

+## PEPhub

+!!! tip "Summary"
+    - Looper will accept metadata as a `.csv`, but you can also use a PEP for more powerful management features.
+    - PEPs allow you to simplify your table with programmatic sample modifiers, like `derive`, `append`, or `imply`.
+    - One common use of PEP sample modifiers is to remove file paths from sample tables, making them more portable.
+    - PEPhub provides a web-based way to edit sample metadata, which can be consumed directly by looper.